djaodjin/djaodjin-deployutils/docs/deploy-django.rst

 provides a set of useful mixins that you can extend in your `Views` in order to access the session data:

-- `deployutils.apps.django.mixins.AccessiblesMixin <https://github.com/djaodjin/djaodjin-deployutils/blob/a72d73072c72a9538d87d3427d36fd59f1da2726/deployutils/apps/django/mixins.py#L38>`_ to test if a user has a specific role on an organization.
+- `deployutils.apps.django_deployutils.mixins.AccessiblesMixin <https://github.com/djaodjin/djaodjin-deployutils/blob/main/deployutils/apps/django/mixins/base.py#L51>`_ to test if a user has a specific role on an organization.
-- `deployutils.apps.django.mixins.AccountMixin <https://github.com/djaodjin/djaodjin-deployutils/blob/a72d73072c72a9538d87d3427d36fd59f1da2726/deployutils/apps/django/mixins.py#L130>`_ to retrieve an account object associated to a slug parameter
+- `deployutils.apps.django_deployutils.mixins.AccountMixin <https://github.com/djaodjin/djaodjin-deployutils/blob/main/deployutils/apps/django/mixins/base.py#L174>`_ to retrieve an account object associated to a slug parameter

-we have seen previously that `request.user` is set automatically by `deployutils.apps.django.middleware.SessionMiddleware`.
+we have seen previously that `request.user` is set automatically by `deployutils.apps.django_deployutils.middleware.SessionMiddleware`.
 You can also access the raw session data by accessing it by key in `request.session`.
 For example to retrieve the dictionnary of roles for the authenticated user, use the following code: